Jennifer Stanley

-Jennifer Stanley (born 1970) is an American mystery novelist.
+Jennifer Stanley (born 1970) is an American mystery fiction novelist.
 She also writes under the name Ellery Adams.

-Personal life
+Biography

 Stanley is from Long Island, New York.

 She received a bachelor's degree from Franklin and Marshall College.
-She has a master of arts from West Chester University and an master of library and information science from North Carolina Central University.
+She has a master of arts from West Chester University and a master of library and information science from North Carolina Central University.
 Stanley began her writing career when she moved from Durham, North Carolina to Richmond, Virginia.
 Her pen name was inspired by one of her favorite authors, Ellery Queen.

-The Secret, Book & Scone Society was a New York Times bestseller.
+The Secret, Book & Scone Society was a New York Times best seller.

 Stanley is married and has two children.